trow-land/Python-Refresh/README.md

 22. `walrus_operator.py` - Example demonstrating the use of the 'walrus operator' (assignment expressions) introduced in Python 3.8.
 23. `while_loops.py` - Example of a `while` loop in Python.

-Feel free to explore the scripts, provide feedback, and reach out to me if you have any queries.
-Happy coding!
+Feel free to explore the scripts and provide feedback.

+Thanks